milliescient/homomcl/README.md

 The input arguments are

-`<length-file>` - A tab-delimited file of all sequence ids and their lengths
+`<length-file>` - A tab-delimited file of all sequence ids and the corresponding sequence lengths

 `<e-value>` - The e-value cutoff used to prune edges from the graph